 Still relatively young in triathlon terms, Iden has the world at his feet as he looks ahead to both long-course competition and another Olympic bid at Paris 2024.

 Career record and results

-It is those IRONMAN 70.3 World Championship wins which provide the exclamation point on Gustav’s C.V. so far – but they are just part of the story.
+It is those IRONMAN 70.3 World Championship and IRONMAN World Championship wins which provide the exclamation points on Gustav’s C.V. so far – but they are just part of the story.